WEEE-Open/pxenow/README.md

 ## Features

-* Configures dnsmasq to DHCP in proxy mode: it should work even on networks with an existing DHCP server
+* Configures dnsmasq to *DHCP in proxy mode*: it should work even on networks with an existing DHCP server
-* Provides squashfs via NFS, not TFTP + memdisk: no need to fit the entire ISO in RAM
+* Provides *squashfs via NFS*, not TFTP + memdisk: no need to fit the entire ISO in RAM
 * ISO files are mounted/unmounted automatically and symlinks created when necessary
 * Syslinux/pxelinux boot menu with options to start Memtest86+, HDT, PLoP and netboot.xyz, in addition to user-specified ISOs
 * Downloads Memtest86+, PLoP and netboot.xyz executables automatically if not found